-Create content using everyday tools like Google Docs, MS Office in formats like Word Files, PDFs or Powerpoints.
+Create content using everyday tools like Google Docs, and MS Office in formats like Word Files, PDFs, or PowerPoint.
 While these lack interactivity, they are a great start to getting good content together.
-SMS’s can generate this content without any learning curve.
-An LMS can also provide drag and drop tools to assist this.
+SMSs can generate this content without any learning curve.
+An LMS can also provide drag-and-drop tools to assist with this.

-Learning Management System as a tool for cost optimisation
+Learning Management System as a tool for cost optimization

-Learning management system is the best method for reducing costs of content development.
+The learning management system is the best method for reducing the costs of content development.
 Why?

 An LMS provides an easy route to manage content and has in-built content authoring tools to create content.
 You can not only improve the accessibility of the training content through LMS but also enhance the way your employees interact with the training material.